piccolo-orm/piccolo/docs/src/piccolo/ecosystem/index.rst

 Provides some handy utilities for creating an API around your Piccolo tables.
 Examples include:

 * Easily creating CRUD endpoints for ASGI apps, based on Piccolo tables.
 * Automatically creating Pydantic models from your Piccolo tables.
 * Great FastAPI integration.
 * Authentication and rate limiting.

 `See the docs <https://piccolo-api.readthedocs.io/en/latest/index.html>`_ for more information.

 -------------------------------------------------------------------------------

+.. _PiccoloAdmin:

 Piccolo Admin
 -------------